 Indicators are included for each of the outcomes in order to clarify the breadth and depth of learning intended by the outcome.
-These indicators are a representative list of the kinds of things a student needs to understand and/or be able to do in order to achieve the learning intended by the outcome.
+These indicators are a representative list of the kinds of things that a student needs to understand and/or be able to do to achieve the learning intended by the outcome.
 New and combined indicators, which remain within the breadth and depth of the outcome, can be created by teachers to meet the needs and circumstances of their students and communities.

 This curriculum's outcomes and indicators have been designed to address current research in mathematics education as well as the needs of Saskatchewan students.
-The Workplace and Apprenticeship Mathematics 20 outcomes are based upon the renewed Western and Northern Canadian Protocol's (WNCP) The Common Curriculum Framework for 10-12 Mathematics (2008).
+The Workplace and Apprenticeship Mathematics 30 outcomes are based upon the renewed Western and Northern Canadian Protocol's (WNCP) The Common Curriculum Framework for Grades 10-12 Mathematics (2008).

-Within the outcomes and indicators in this curriculum, the terms "including" and "such as", as well as the abbreviation "e.g.," occur.
+Within the outcomes and indicators in this curriculum, the terms "including" and "such as" as well as the abbreviation "e.g.," occur.

 The use of each term serves a specific purpose.
 The term "including" prescribes content, contexts, or strategies that students must experience in their learning, without excluding other possibilities.
-For example, consider the outcome "Extend and apply understanding of representing data using graphs including bar graphs, histograms,
+For example, consider the outcome, "Extend and apply understanding of measures of central tendency to solve problems including mean, median, mode, weighted mean, and trimmed mean."
+Students are expected to determine, explain, and analyze the measures of